Smellyslab/mushicoin/README.md

 ## What is this?

-Halocoin is my personal project to learn, experiment and build around blockchain technology.
+Mushicoin is my personal project to learn, experiment and build around blockchain technology.
 This project is by no means production ready or close to actual implementation of Bitcoin protocol.
 However, I have tried to imitate what is proposed in Bitcoin white paper.
 For example, it is still missing Merkle Trees for transactions which is a core property of Bitcoin.

 Although source code is not related to original repository anymore and I already removed the fork tag, I want to acknowledge my initial start point.
 I thank zack-bitcoin for putting effort into